-Comparisons for Questions 7-15 by modality (Traditional, Online, Concurrent Dual Enrollment) are shown in Figure 7.
-Concurrent dual enrollment exhibits the highest percentage of positive (Strongly Agree or Agree) responses in all nine questions.
-Results for questions 7, 8, 9, 10, and 11 exhibit a statistically significant difference across sites using a χ^2 test for independence according to standard methods (Davis, 1973; McDonald, 2009; Wilkinson, 1999).
-This a result of the high concurrent dual enrollment percentage compared with both traditional and online (Q7: $\chi^2 = 9.223$, p=0.009, Q8: $\chi^2 = 10.740$, p=0.004, Q9: $\chi^2 = 10.364$, p=0.005, Q10: $\chi^2 = 6.187$, p=0.045, and Q11: $\chi^2 = 9.711$, p=0.007.
+Comparisons for Questions 7-15 by modality (Traditional, Asynchronous Online, Live Online, Flex, Blended, Concurrent Dual Enrollment) are shown in Figure 7.
+Flex enrollment exhibits the highest percentage of positive (Strongly Agree or Agree) responses in 6 of 9 questions.
+Results for no questions exhibit a statistically significant difference across sites using a χ^2 test for independence according to standard methods (Davis, 1973; McDonald, 2009; Wilkinson, 1999).

 Figure 7.
 Comparison of positive responses ("Strongly Agree" and "Agree") for questions 7-15 of the SOS by modality.
-Gray denotes traditional, aqua denotes online, and purple denotes concurrent dual enrollment.
 Q7: The course helped me to improve my understanding of and/ or skills in the subject; Q8: My professor is helpful when I have questions or need help; Q9: My professor gives feedback/returns assignments (tests, written assignments, quizzes, lab reports, etc.) in time for me to improve for future assignments; Q10: My professor created a positive academic environment where I was comfortable to ask questions; Q11: The tests, written assignments, homework, observations, etc., reflected the course content; Q12: The course materials (textbooks, online websites, lecture notes, handouts, etc.) were helpful; Q13: The course activities (assignments, labs, projects, etc.) helped me learn; Q14: My professor was knowledgeable about the subject matter; Q15: The grading criteria and instructor's policies were provided.